sagihaider/Invisibility-Cloak_CW_2021_22/README.md

 # 1. About Challenge?

-## What is Invisibile Cloak?
+## What is Invisible Cloak?

-An invisibility cloak is a magical garment that renders whomever or whatever it covers invisible.
-Invisibility cloaks are exceptionally rare and valuable within the wizarding world.
-We believe everyone loves `Harry Potter` and watched invisible cloak in the movie.
+An Invisible cloak is a magical garment that renders whomever or whatever it covers Invisible.
+Invisible cloaks are exceptionally rare and valuable within the wizarding world.
+We believe everyone loves `Harry Potter` and watched Invisible cloak in the movie.
 Yes!
 It’s the cloak that makes `Harry Potter` invisible.
 You can make this happen with a few lines of Python code.

 FYI, the Cloak belonged to Harry‘s father, `James`, but then came into `Dumbledore's possession after `James` died. `Dumbledore` is the one who anonymously gifted it to `Harry` during Christmas with a note that says: `"Your father left it in my possession before he died.
 It is time it was returned to you.
 Use it well."`